 No, the OAS stage requirements for Top Section Awards are wide open.
 As long as a youth reaches the required number of stages, the requirement is fulfilled.
 Youth can be “specialists” (achieving many stages in a few skills) or “grazers” (achieving fewer stages, but in more skills) depending on their own interest.
 Either is acceptable.

 Either option is perfectly acceptable.
 It is entirely up to the youth to decide whether she wants to work towards the old requirements or the new requirements.
 If she decides to switch to the new requirements, she should take the time to review her experiences and accomplishments from her first three years as a Scout.
 Her Scouters should help her to focus on what she learned and how she has personally progressed, and this reflection should touch upon the Outdoor Adventure Skills, leadership and community involvement.
-The document “Top Section Awards: Requirements and Transition” is a great resource that walks both youth and Scouters through this change.

 No, the hours devoted to a capstone service project should not be included when counting the community service hours required for the Top Section Award.